zolotarovgl/GeneExt/Manual.md

 1. `GeneExt` accepts alignment files from any 3'-end biased single-cell (or bulk RNA-seq) protocol.
 It will then call peaks from this data using `macs2` software.
 2. For every gene, the most downstream peak will be chosen as a new mRNA cleavage site.
 The maximal distance from a gene to a peak is controlled by an `-m` parameter (see below).
 3. After genes are extended, `GeneExt` will write an output file which can be used to build a genome reference (e.g. with `cellranger mkref`).
 4. If the `--orphan` option is used, `GeneExt` will use the intergenic peaks not previously assigned to an upstream gene (only those surviving the coverage filter step) to add putative new genes to the final annotation.

-## The most important parameters

 ## Important parameters